 The ramp test includes all checks from the quick test and limit value test.
 In addition to the channel limit values, the value range defined in the data sheet is tested with previously defined interpolation points.
 The required behavior of the slew rate of individual signals is demonstrated.
 Individual customer requirements, such as a lower bandwidth or resolution, can also be implemented here.

 The qualification test is the highest standard: It uses all tests of the validation scenarios described above.
-The result is an automatically generated qualification report that can be used to provide evidence in the assessment according to DIN ISO 26262.
+The result is an automatically generated qualification report that can be used to provide evidence in the assessment according to ISO 26262.

 All the system tests mentioned can optionally be carried out with various measuring devices already available or included in the HiL system.
 If required, external measuring hardware can be connected via an additional interface to provide independent values.